-But despite these good qualities, I’m quite disappointed that True Key is missing many important features, including password sharing, data breach alerts, password auditing, and emergency access.
+But despite these good qualities, I’m disappointed that True Key lacks many important features, including password sharing, data breach alerts, in-depth password auditing, and emergency access.
 Also, its two-factor authentication (2FA) options are confusing and buggy.

 Basically, it just isn’t very good when compared to competitors like 1Password and Dashlane, which provide password sharing and comprehensive vault auditing tools, plus extra features like dark web monitoring.

 True Key’s free plan only allows you to store 15 passwords, which is simply not enough for most users.
 The paid plan, which gives you unlimited password storage, is also bundled with McAfee’s premium internet security packages.
 I wouldn’t buy True Key as a standalone password manager (there are far better options out there), but it’s a nice extra for McAfee antivirus users.

 |🏅 Overall Rank||#15 out of 54 password managers|

 |🔐 Encryption||256-bit AES|

 |🎁 Free Plan||15 passwords, unlimited devices|

 McAfee True Key Full Review

 McAfee True Key has decent security, but competing password managers offer better features for a similar (or better) price.
 True Key uses strong encryption and syncs your saved login information accurately across different devices.
 But its multi-factor authentication is a bit clunky, the Wallet feature doesn’t support auto-fill, and it lacks many important features like password sharing, data breach monitoring, advanced 2FA options, and password vault auditing — features offered by top brands like 1Password, Dashlane, and RoboForm.